The End of Time (Doctor Who): Recording

 The first location recording for this story took place on Saturday, 21 March 2009 at a bookstore in Cardiff.
 Jessica Hynes was recorded signing a book titled A Journal of Impossible Things, by Verity Newman.

 Recording also took place at Tredegar House in Newport, which had previously been used for the recording of the 2008 Christmas special "The Next Doctor".
 John Simm, who played the Master in the 2007 series finale episodes "Utopia", "The Sound of Drums" and "Last of the Time Lords", was spotted on location during the Tredegar House recording.

 Recording that took place during the Easter Bank Holiday was widely covered by the British press.
-Catherine Tate recorded several scenes in the episode in Swansea, including one recorded in the Kardomah Café. and another depicting her character getting a parking ticket.
+Catherine Tate recorded several scenes in the episode in Swansea, including one recorded in the Kardomah Café, and another depicting her character getting a parking ticket.
 Other recording locations included Nant Fawr Road in Cyncoed, Cardiff—the previously regular location used for the Noble household—where recording on 12 April showed Bernard Cribbins wearing reindeer antlers and boarding a minibus.
 Recording took place in the following week on Victoria Road, Penarth, in an area which had been regularly used for a location for Sarah Jane Smith's neighbourhood in The Sarah Jane Adventures.
 Elisabeth Sladen, who played Sarah Jane Smith, and Tommy Knight, who played her son Luke, were recorded on location with David Tennant.
+It was Sladen's final appearance on Doctor Who prior to her death in 2011.

 On the night of 20–21 April, Cribbins recorded a Christmas scene on Wharton Street in Cardiff's city centre, with a large Christmas tree and brass band.

 The science fiction website io9 published a photograph showing Tennant alongside Simm and Timothy Dalton, with Dalton dressed in Time Lord robes.
 On 26 July 2009, io9 published an interview with David Tennant in which he confirmed Dalton's involvement in the specials.

 Due to the special effects used to simulate the violent nature of the Tenth Doctor's regeneration, the glass central pillar in the middle of the TARDIS console was damaged so badly it had to be rebuilt prior to the recording of the next series.
 It was made by Bristol Blue Glass based in Brislington.